atgreen/lisp-openshift/README.md

     git push

-That's it, you can now check out your application at:
+That's it!
+You can now have a look at your application here:

     http://myapp-$namespace.rhcloud.com